Will AI Replace Salespeople? Separating Fact from Hype

 AI and technological advances have always spurred speculation that human workers would disappear.
 For example, in the early 2000s, email marketing technology was introduced with the promise of replacing the need for salespeople to prospect.
 However, the inundation of generic marketing emails showed the importance of human-initiated authentic, and engaging messages that prospects would actually respond to.

-In 2011, Selling Power founder Gerhard Gschwandtner predicted in a Sales 2.0 Conference keynote address that 15 million sales jobs would become obsolete by 2020 thanks to advances in technology.
-That didn’t happen.
+Over the past decade, the explosive growth in technology companies has fueled the expansion of sales jobs.
+In 2011, Selling Power founder Gerhard Gschwandtner predicted in a Sales 2.0 Conference keynote address that 15 million sales jobs would become obsolete by 2020 thanks to technological advances.
+That didn't happen.
 While many customer service jobs were replaced by self-service technology, many more sales jobs were added.
-Much of this growth in sales jobs has been fueled by the explosive growth in technology companies over the past decade.

 Commenting on the recent advances in AI, Elon Musk, Bill Gates, and other notable futurists have predicted that AI is a long-term threat to workers.
-And the World Economic Forum recently estimated that 85 million jobs will be replaced with AI machines by 2025.
+The World Economic Forum recently estimated that AI machines will replace 85 million jobs by 2025.

 The Truth about AI Versus Salespeople